GerardWassink/GAW-RPN-Calculator/README.md

 # GAW-RPN-Calculator
- HP like RPN calculator on Arduino
+ HP like RPN calculator on Arduino, based on the HP-15C.
+No programming capabilities yet, perhaps in a future expansion.

+ The project was built on an Arduino NANO ESP32, using a 20x4 I2C LCD display.
+ It needs a key matrix of 4 rows by 8 columns.

 ## Functions